DIp15739/Free-for-developers/README.md

   * [Diggernaut](https://www.diggernaut.com/) — Cloud based web scraping and data extraction platform for turning any website to the dataset or to work with it as with an API.
 Free plan includes 5K page requests monthly.
   * [dominodatalab.com](https://www.dominodatalab.com) — Data science with support for Python, R, Spark, Hadoop, MATLAB and others
   * [dreamfactory.com](https://dreamfactory.com/) — Open source REST API backend for mobile, web, and IoT applications.
 Hook up any SQL/NoSQL database, file storage system, or external service and it instantly creates a comprehensive REST API platform with live documentation, user management,...
+  * [ETF Data API](https://etf-data.com/) - Quality European ETF, ETN and ETC data, updated daily.
+The API offers complete overview including sector, country, factor, dividend yield and valuations.
+Additionally basic information such as domicile, followed index, asset class, fee, currency, replication method, distribution type and frequency.
+50 free API calls per day.
   * [ExtendsClass](https://extendsclass.com/rest-client-online.html) - Free web-based HTTP client to send HTTP requests.
   * [FraudLabs Pro](https://www.fraudlabspro.com) — Screen an order transaction for credit card payment fraud.
 This REST API will detect all possible fraud traits based on the input parameters of an order.
 Free Micro plan has 500 transactions per month.
   * [FreeGeoIP.app](https://freegeoip.app/) - Completely free Geo IP information (JSON, CSV, XML).
 No registration required, 15000 queries per hour rate limit.
   * [GeoDataSource](https://www.geodatasource.com) — Location search service lookup for city name by using latitude and longitude coordinate.
 Free API queries up to 500 times per month.
+  * [Hoppscotch](https://hoppscotch.io) - A free, fast, and beautiful API request builder.
+  * [Invantive Cloud](https://cloud.invantive.com/) — Access over 70 (cloud)platforms such as Exact Online, Twinfield, ActiveCampaign or Visma using Invantive SQL or OData4 (typically Power BI or Power Query).
+Includes data replication and exchange.
+Free plan for developers and implementation consultants.
+Free for specific platforms with limitations in data volumes.
   * [IP Geolocation](https://ipgeolocation.io/) — IP Geolocation API - Forever free plan for developers with 30k requests per month (1k/day) limit.
   * [IP2Location](https://www.ip2location.com) — Freemium IP geolocation service.
 LITE database is available for free download.
 Import the database in server and perform local query to determine city, coordinates and ISP information.
   * [IPinfo](https://ipinfo.io/) — Fast, accurate, and free (up to 100k/month) IP address data API.
 Offers APIs with details on geolocation, companies, carriers, IP ranges, domains, abuse contacts, and more.
 All paid APIs can be trialed for free.
   * [IPList](https://www.iplist.cc) — Lookup details about any IP address, such as Geo IP information, tor addresses, hostnames and ASN details.
 Free for personal and business users.
+  * [BigDataCloud](https://www.bigdatacloud.com/) - Provides fast, accurate and free (Unlimited or up to 10K-50K/month) APIs for modern web like IP Geolocation, Reverse Geocoding, Networking Insights, Email and Phone Validation, Client Info and more.
   * [IPTrace](https://iptrace.io) — An embarrassingly simple API that provides reliable and useful IP geolocation data for your business.
   * [konghq.com/](https://konghq.com/) — API Marketplace and powerful tools for private and public APIs.
 With the free tier, some features are limited such as monitoring, alerting and support
   * [MailboxValidator](https://www.mailboxvalidator.com) — Email verification service using real mail server connection to confirm valid email.
 Free API plan has 300 verifications per month.
   * [microlink.io](https://microlink.io/) – It turns any website into data such as metatags normalization, beauty link previews, scraping capabilities or screenshots as a service.
-250 reqs/day every day free.
+100 reqs/day every day free.
   * [monkeylearn.com](https://monkeylearn.com/) — Text analysis with machine learning, free 300 queries/month
   * [myfakeapi.com](https://myfakeapi.com) — Free serverless API mocking service for developers
   * [microenv.com](https://microenv.com) —  Create fake REST API for developers with possibility to generate code and app in docker container.